-To avoid having between 30% to 50% of your book sales income deducted due to international tax laws and agreements with the US, you will need to get a US Tax Identification Number, (TIN).
+To avoid having between 30% to 50% of your book royalty-based income deducted due to international tax laws and agreements with the US, you will need to get a US Taxpayer Identification Number, (TIN).

-From bitter experience, I can tell you that the first time I tried, it became a paper nightmare, as I sent off my application to the IRS in the US, only to have it come back rejected.
+From bitter experience, I can tell you that the first time I tried, it became a paper nightmare.
+I sent off my application to the IRS in the US, only to have it come back rejected.